barakeel/HOLtoTFF/README.md

 - go to the directory you want to install HOLtoTFF
 - type git clone https://github.com/barakeel
 - type cd HOLtoTFF
-- open printresult.sml and change the directory path (e.g. val directory = yourpath)
+- open beagle.sml and change the directory path (e.g. val directory = yourpath)
-- type Holmake
+- type Holmake in the termianal

 Fourth step: Testing
 - open test.sml with emacs